Warbo/writing/PhDSymposium2017/slides/slides.md

  - Existing tools are far from human performance
  - Comparing tool's output to human's output is challenge enough
+ - Simplifying assumptions:
+    - Exploration method doesn't overfit to a particular theory
+    - Results on known theories should generalise to novel ones
- - For evaluation, "interesting" ~= "appears in existing corpus of theorems"
+    - For known theories, "interesting" ~= "appears in existing corpus"
-TODO: Assuming it generalises, evaluate in known/studied theories

-#
+# Q2.
+Evaluating Sets of Conjectures

+Given a well-studied theory and a corpus of known theorems/conjectures

 # Existing Systems #